New — reads any article, not just papers

 Know whether to believe it.

-Paste a DOI, drop a PDF, or link an arXiv paper.
-No account required.
+Paste a DOI, drop a PDF, or link any article.
+No account · no card required.

 0